aws/redshift-test-drive/README.md

 Redshift Test Drive is an amalgation of Redshift Replay and Node Config.
 The Redshift Replay consits of Simple Replay, Replay Analysis and External Object Replicator.

 ### Table of Content
-The following table provides links to all other READMEs in the repository
+The following table provides links to all READMEs in the repository